 - Chen, S., Bowers, J., & Durrant, A. (2015).
 “Ambient walk.”
 Proceedings of the 2015 British HCI Conference on – British HCI.
 15.

 - O’Mara, S. (2020).
-In Praise of Walking: The new science of how we walk and why it’s good for us.
-Vintage: London.
+In praise of walking: The new science of how we walk and why it’s good for us.
+Vintage.

 - Pryss, R., Reichert, M., John, D., Frank, J., Schlee, W., & Probst, T. (2018).
 A personalized sensor support tool for the training of mindful walking.
 2018 IEEE 15th International Conference on Wearable and Implantable Body Sensor Networks (BSN).